Only asbestos originating from within the Gosford Local Government Area can be taken to Woy Woy Landfill for disposal.

-Council run a twice yearly household chemical clean out giving residents the opportunity to safely dispose of household chemicals, pesticides paints and poisons.
+Council hold a biannual Household Chemical Collection providing residents the opportunity to safely dispose of household chemicals, pesticides, paints and poisons.

-Return your unwanted or out of date medicines to your local pharmacy for safe disposal.
-These returned medicines will be disposed of by high temperature incineration.
+Return your unwanted or expired medicines to your local pharmacy for safe disposal which involves high temperature incineration.

-Medicines disposed of in the general rubbish, down the sink or toilet can result in environmental damage.
+Medicines should not be disposed of in the general waste bin, the sink or the toilet as this could result in environmental damage.